 Requires the recordation of a deed restriction prohibiting the separate sale of the unit and restricting the size and attributes.

 JADU & ADU Combination: A JADU may also be established in the primary dwelling in combination with a detached ADU, that is either; 1) an ADU within the walls of a primary dwelling, 2) an ADU within an existing accessory structure, or 3) an attached or detached, new construction ADU subject to the Statewide Exemption ADU provisions as prescribed in Section 3006.D.1.d. of the Zoning Ordinance.
 State law requires the property owner to live on the premises.

 Multi-family Provisions (Only applies to existing multi-family development):

-An existing multi-family dwelling shall allow the construction of at least one ADU or up to 25 percent of the existing units in non-livable space, including, but not limited to, storage rooms, passageways, attics, basements, or closets.
+An existing multi-family dwelling shall allow the construction of at least one ADU or up to 25 percent of the existing units in non-livable space, including, but not limited to, storage rooms, garages, passageways, attics, basements, or closets.
 The existing livable space of a unit shall not be converted into an ADU.
 In addition;

-Not more than two detached ADUs with a maximum size of 850 square-feet, or 1,000 square-feet with more than one bedroom, and a maximum height of 16 feet and four foot side and rear setbacks shall be permitted in addition to the above-referenced provision.
-The units shall not displace required open space or recreational amenities.
+Not more than two detached ADUs with a maximum size of 850 square-feet, or 1,000 square-feet with more than one bedroom, and a maximum height of 16 feet and four-foot side and rear setbacks shall be permitted in addition to the above-referenced provision.

 Garage conversions that displace the parking for the primary dwelling shall not require replacement parking or a parking space for the ADU.